 1991: Dances With Wolves wins the Oscar for best picture and best director (Kevin Costner) at the Academy Awards.
 Kathy Bates takes the award for best actress for Misery and Jeremy Irons is best actor as Claus von Bulow in Reversal Of Fortune.

 1992: Cosmonaut Sergei Krikalev returns to Earth after a 10-month stay aboard the Mir space station.

 1995: Boxer Mike Tyson is released from jail after serving three years for rape.

 2000: David Trimble narrowly beats off a challenge to his leadership of the Ulster Unionist Party.
-On the same day, former Bay City Rollers drummer Derek Longmuir was given 300 hours community service after being caught with a hoard of child pornography including 150 videos and 73 floppy disks.
+On the same day, former Bay City Rollers drummer Derek Longmuir is given 300 hours community service after being caught with a hoard of child pornography including 150 videos and 73 floppy disks.

 2001: Russell Crowe wins the Oscar for best actor (Gladiator) at the Academy Awards.

 2002: Legedary football commentator Kenneth Wolstenholme dies aged 81.